Firearms and Safety Issues

 The Academy strongly supports legislation restricting unsupervised access to both firearms and ammunition by children.

 The Academy opposes private ownership of weapons designed primarily to fire multiple (greater than 10) rounds quickly.
-(1995) (April 2014 BOD)
+(1995) (2014 COD)